yulng/website/docs/concepts/api-extension/custom-resources.md

 Kubernetes cluster.
 In other words, it represents a customization of a particular Kubernetes installation.

-Custom resources can appear and disappear in a running cluster through dynamic registration, and cluster admins can update custom resources independently of the cluster itself.
+Custom resource can appear and disappear in a running cluster through dynamic registration, and cluster admins can update custom resources independently of the cluster itself.
 Once a custom resource is installed, users can create and access its objects with [kubectl](/docs/user-guide/kubectl-overview/), just as they do for built-in resources like *pods*.